Minister Mélanie Joly announces new investments for supporting tourism in Quebec

 The Honourable Mélanie Joly, Minister of Tourism, Official Languages and La Francophonie

 "Tourism is a very important industry sector, and the Government of Canada is committed to making it profitable for everyone.
-By supporting projects like those of Québec Aboriginal Tourism and the Sagamité Restaurant, we are relying on the promotion of and globally competitive tourism drawing power of Quebec's regions in order to stimulate economic growth and create good jobs for middle-class families."
+By supporting projects like those by Tourisme Centre-du-Québec, the Cranberry Interpretation Centre and La Grange Pardue brewery farm, we are relying on the promotion of tourism in Quebec's regions on a global scale to stimulate economic growth and create good jobs for middle-class families."

 Quick facts